imofftoseethewizard/plguile3/README.md

 ## Roadmap

-The scope of what might constitute a 1.0.0 release isn't clear yet.
+The scope of the 1.0 release is detailed below.
-At a mimimum, it will include support for all built-in types, for executing both scheme functions and inline scheme code, for the ability to build, prepare, and execute queries, and for global settings managing the Guile environment.
-Postgres has a complex security and authorization model, and a bit of dynamic scoping in that the value of the `search_path` setting can alter the behavior of `plpgsql` functions.
-A v1 release should isolate function bodies from each other in a way that does not sabotage security -- at the very least -- and possibly allows the same sort of scoping changes as in `plpgsql` using `search_path`, even though that is of questionable utility.
-A v1 release should also include sufficient documentation to make the project useful.
-Error messages should be helpful and conform to the message, detail, hint format.
-It should support all versions of Postgres that have not hit their end of life, which at this point in time will likely mean 12 to 16.

 The 0.5.x versions will provide Guile primitives for accessing Postgres' Server Programming Interface so that queries may be made from scheme code.
 In addition, support for arrays, records, and set returning functions will be added.
-To return more complex values from a scheme function, and to do so with precision requires providing some tools to the scheme environment.
-At the very least, some equivalent of `::`, such that we could specify `(:: 'int4 expr)`.
-The question is, should this be extended to include converting complex values to tuples, tables, arrays, and etc, possibly recursively applied?
-For example, we could have

-    (:: '(table int8 text (array (record timestamptz float8)) expr)

-for some labeled timeseries data.
+The 0.7.x versions will add support for domain types.

-The 0.7.x versions will add support for cursors and iterative query result handling.
+The 0.9.x versions will add support for cursors and iterative query result handling.

-The 0.9.x versions will add support for triggers.
+The 0.11.x versions will add support for triggers.

-The 0.11.x versions will add support for inline calls, i.e. "do" statements.
+The 0.13.x versions will add support for inline calls, i.e. "do" statements.

-The 0.13.x versions will provide function isolation, and initialization and configuration settings.
+The 0.15.x versions will provide function isolation, and initialization and configuration settings.

-The 0.15.x versions will normalize error messages and properly trap and report errors from Guile.
+The 0.17.x versions will normalize error messages and properly trap and report errors from Guile.

-The 0.17.x versions will refine and refactor scruple.scm.
+The 0.19.x versions will refine and refactor scruple.scm.

-The 0.19.x versions will include documentation and examples.
+The 0.21.x versions will include documentation and examples.

-The 0.21.x versions will provide support for Postgres 12, 13, 15, and
+The 0.23.x versions will provide support for Postgres 12, 13, 15, and
 16.

-The 0.23.x versions will provide packaging for pgxn, deb, and rpm.
+The 0.25.x versions will provide packaging for pgxn, deb, and rpm.

+The 0.26.x versions will be the pre-1.0 beta.

 Post 1.0 improvements: